somesh-ghaturle/Projects/AI Data Analytics Agent/readme.md

 - **Import errors:** Verify all dependencies are installed with `pip install -r requirements.txt`
 - **Port conflicts:** Check if port 8501 is available or specify a different port

-## 📄 License
+## �‍💻 Author & License

-MIT License - Open source project for educational and research purposes.
+All code and content in this repository is for educational and personal use.

+**Somesh Ramesh Ghaturle**
+MS in Data Science, Pace University

 ---

-*Built with ❤️ using Streamlit, Ollama, and Python*
+### Built with ❤️ using Streamlit, Ollama, and Python